Is Distilled Water Required For Cpap

 Distilled water is water that has gone through a process of distillation, which involves boiling the water and then condensing the steam back into a liquid.
 This process removes impurities, such as salts and minerals, from the water.
 Distillation also removes bacteria and other microorganisms from the water, making it safe for consumption.
 Distilled water is often used in medical settings, such as for dialysis or in laboratories where pure water is needed for experiments.
 It can also be used for drinking purposes, although it has no mineral content and therefore lacks flavor.

-See also Where Do I Get Distilled Water
+See also Do I Have To Use Distilled Water In My Cpap

 Distilled water can be found in many stores and is also available in large containers from many manufacturers.
 It can be used as a substitute for tap or bottled water in many applications, including coffee makers and steam irons.
 Although some people believe that distilled water has fewer minerals than other types of drinking water, the truth is that all types of purified drinking water have similar levels of minerals.